 Financial assets that are in Stage 1 and 2 are assessed on a collective basis.
-All financial assets in Stage 3 are assessed on a individual basis iii.
-Expected life iv.
-Movement between stages
+All financial assets in Stage 3 are assessed on a individual basis.

+iii.
+Expected life

 Expected credit losses are determined as a lifetime expected credit loss in Stage 2 and Stage 3.